isomerpages/moe-lianhuapri/_learning/Science.md

 	<img style="width:350px;height:480px" src="/images/Learning/Science/P5_2.jpg">
 </ul>

-<p>The students collaboratively create and present posters that highlight the significance of energy conservation.
+<p style="text-align: justify;">The students collaboratively create and present posters that highlight the significance of energy conservation.
 Their engaging presentation fosters discussion and encourages peers to think critically about their energy consumption habits.</p>

-<p><strong>Green School Activities: Leading by Example</strong><br>
+<p style="text-align: justify;"><strong>Green School Activities: Leading by Example</strong><br>
 Our Primary 6 students actively participate in Green School Activities aimed at increasing awareness in creating a more sustainable and healthy school environment.
 These include:</p>

 <ul>